 - Completed DCA Performance Workbook which includes:

 - Performance Questionnaire.

 - Project Narrative.

 - Organizational Chart showing all entities and Principals that are part of the General Partner and Developer entities.

 - DCA Capacity Form.

 - DCA Experience Form.

 - DCA Compliance History Form.
 Each Compliance History Summary (CHS) form must list all projects in which a Project Team member has participated in the ownership and/or development.
 If requested by DCA, Applicants must submit a letter from the Syndicator or each relevant state housing finance agency indicating that the relevant Project Team members are in good standing in all developments.

 - Syndicator letters

-- Where applicable, a listing of Georgia DCA Affordable Properties for which the Applicant wishes to seek Point Additions in the Compliance Performance Scoring Section of the Application.
+- Where applicable, a listing of Georgia DCA Affordable Properties for which the Applicant wishes to seek Point Additions in the Compliance Performance Scoring Section of the application.
 These properties must meet certain criteria detailed in the Compliance Performance Scoring Section of this Application.

-- Significant Adverse Event Waiver Form (if applicable)

 - Performance Workbook Certification Letter.

 - Other documentation as requested by DCA